 The Council's Constitution sets out the Council's decision-making framework, including delegation arrangements.
 The Constitution includes Contract Standing Orders and Financial Regulations which set out how decisions are made and the procedures to be followed.
-Updated Financial Regulations were approved by Council on 11 April 2016.
 All Responsible Budget Officers/ Management of NFRS are made fully aware of their duties with checks and oversight by the Fire Services Procurement Manager and Finance Officer.